BioinfoUninaScala/MiDNE/README.md

 - `gen_isolatedDrugNet.R`: constructs a drug network where each node represents a drug and no prior connections are assumed.
 Each drug is connected with a corresponding virtual node in order to simulate an isolated network structure.
 - `fisher_test_post_hoc.R`: performs Fisher's exact test on a contingency table representing the status of a gene pair, and applies post hoc analysis to assess whether the observed imbalance may have biological significance.
 This function is internally used in `gen_coDNAmethNet.R` and `gen_coCNVnet.R`.
 - `get_filtered_corMat_by_adj_pval.R`: filters a correlation matrix based on associated adjusted p-values, retaining only statistically significant correlations.
 This function is internally used in `gen_coExpressionNet.R` and `gen_coAbundanceNet.R`.
 - `omics_network_inference.R`: generic function to infer biological networks from omics data.
-Supports different input types (e.g., expression, CNV, methylation, proteomics) and inference methods (e.g., correlation, Fisher's exact test).
+Supports different input types (e.g., expression, CNV) and inference methods (e.g., correlation, Fisher's exact test).

 ##### Integration
 - `create_multiplex.R`: combines multiple omics-based networks into a multiplex structure, where each layer represents a different omics view of the same set of entities (e.g., genes).